 The show takes place in the Rural del Prado, Montevideo’s principal agricultural expo venue, in the Prado neighbourhood.
 It is a 10-15 minute taxi ride or 30 minute bus ride from the city centre.
 There are frequent buses.
 And all taxi drivers know where to take you.

-There are three stages with live folk music (folclore) and traditional dancing generally around 6pm.
-You’ll get to see some of Uruguay’s classic artists playing at times between 6-11pm, to give you a general guide.
+There is live music (including folclore but often also rock and other crowd-pleasing genres) and traditional dancing generally around 6pm.
+You’ll get to see some of Uruguay’s classic artists playing at times between 6-11pm, as a general guide.

 There’s entertainment specifically for children usually including a show every day at 5pm.
 Look for “espectaculo infantil”.